Marianne Legato

-Marianne J. Legato is an American physician and researcher recognized for her contributions to gender-specific medicine.
+Marianne J. Legato is an American physician and researcher known for her contributions to gender-specific medicine.
 Her work examines how biological sex and gender influence human health and disease patterns, including studies on the relationship between women and cardiovascular disease.

 Early life and education

 Legato was born in 1935 in New York City.
 Her father, a general practitioner, influenced her interest in medicine.
 She initially enrolled at the New York University College of Medicine but left when her father discontinued financial support.
-Mentored by Dr. M. Irené Ferrer and Dr. José María Ferrer, she later returned to complete her medical education.
+Mentored by Drs.
+M. Irené Ferrer and José María Ferrer, she later returned to complete her medical education.

 Professional career

 After graduating in 1962, Legato completed an internship and junior residency at Bellevue Hospital in New York, followed by a senior residency at the Presbyterian Hospital of the City of New York.
 From 1965 to 1968, she was a visiting fellow in cardiology at the Columbia University College of Physicians and Surgeons, and in 1968, Legato became an instructor in medicine, beginning her academic career at the college.
-She is a Professor Emerita of Clinical Medicine at Columbia, a Fellow of the American College of Physicians, and a Diplomate of the American Board of Internal Medicine.
+She is a professor emerita of Clinical Medicine at Columbia, a Fellow of the American College of Physicians, and a Diplomate of the American Board of Internal Medicine.

-In 1997, Legato founded the Partnership for Gender-Specific Medicine at Columbia University College of Physicians and Surgeons.
-She is the director of the Partnership.

-In 2006, she established the non-profit Gender-Specific Medicine Foundation.
 She received an award from the American Heart Association for her 1992 book The Female Heart: The Truth About Women and Coronary Artery Disease.

+In 1997, Legato established the Partnership for Gender-Specific Medicine at Columbia University College of Physicians and Surgeons, an initiative to promote research into sex-specific differences in human biology.
+In 1998, she established The Foundation for Gender Specific Medicine, as a continuation of her work with the Partnership.

 Legato was president of the First International Congress on Gender-Specific Medicine in Berlin in 2006 and of subsequent International Congresses held in Vienna (2007) and Stockholm (2008).

 Awards

-Legato received the Martha Lyon Slater Fellowship from 1965 to 1968, and the J. Murray Steele Award in 1971, both given by the New York Heart Association.
-Her research on myocardial cell structure and function was supported by a Research Career Development Award from the National Institutes of Health (NIH), as well as research grants from the National Heart, Lung, and Blood Institute.
+Legato received the Martha Lyon Slater Fellowship from 1965 to 1968 and the J. Murray Steele Award in 1971, both given by the New York Heart Association.

+Her cardiovascular research was supported by a Research Career Development Award from the National Institutes of Health (NIH) and by research grants from major heart-related organizations, including the American Heart Association.

 She has worked on study sections for NIH grant applications at the National Heart, Lung, and Blood Institute.

 From 1995 to 1998, Legato served as a member of the advisory board of the Office of Research in Women's Health at the NIH.
-During that time she co-chaired a task force responsible for setting research priorities in women's health.
+During that time, she co-chaired a task force responsible for setting research priorities in women's health.

 In 2004, Legato was among 300 American physicians featured in the National Library of Medicine's documentary Changing the Face of Medicine.
 She received the National Council on Women's Health Award for gender-specific medicine in 2005.
 Ladies' Home Journal established the annual Marianne J. Legato Award in Gender-Specific Medicine in 2006.